 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
 If further support is required, the class teacher liaises with the SENDCo for further advice and support.
 This may involve working alongside outside agencies.
-There are a range of policies on our school website which support well being for our children, including the school's anti-bullying policy.
+There are a range of policies on our school website which support well being for our children, including the school's anti-bullying policy and our Mental Health policy.